kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## The Real Comparison Is Inspectable Mechanism vs Hidden Mechanism
+## The Real Comparison Is Inspectable Mechanism vs Hidden Mechanism { #inspectable-vs-hidden }

 The debate around generated code often starts from the wrong baseline.